dragosvecerdea/advent-of-code-cli/README.md

 ### Prerequisites

-To run the CLI and your own AOC solutions with it, make sure you have git node, npm and your own language of choice in installed and in PATH.
+To run the CLI and your own AOC solutions with it, make sure you have git, node, npm and your own language of choice installed and in PATH.

 To check that, run in your Terminal: